 So, at the beach on the mainland, we watched as a few hearty travelers boarded the carriage wagons and headed out across the salt flats.
 These intrepid souls would be on the island for a few days and didn’t seem to mind in the slightest.
 I felt some pangs of jealousy.
 The one thing I was most skeptical about on this trip to Germany was the one thing I really wanted to do now that we were standing there.

-Turning our back to the sea, we headed into the visitor’s center at the Wadden Sea National Park.
-This three-story wood and glass modernist building houses an extremely informative exhibit on the ecology of the Wadden Sea.
+Turning our back to the sea, we headed into the visitor’s center.
+This three-story wood and glass modernist building houses an extremely informative exhibit on the ecology of the area.
 To be honest, we’re not really museum people.
 However, this exhibit is first-rate, and we understood it completely even without being able to read German.

 Stepping out from the visitor’s center into the strong wind, we were met by our guide Ronja, a naturalist with the national park, and joined a German family on their walk out onto the salt flats.
 We trudged through the sand dunes before sinking into the muddy flats.
 (Note: a good pair of mud boots is an absolute necessity.)